alireza-karampour/sms/tests/README.md

 # SMS Gateway Testing Guide

-This directory contains comprehensive test suites for the SMS Gateway project, including unit tests, integration tests, and end-to-end tests using Ginkgo and Gomega.
+This directory contains comprehensive test suites for the SMS Gateway project, including unit tests and integration tests using Ginkgo and Gomega.

 ## Test Structure